Bequery10/Visualized-Topological-Sort-API/README.md

 '|' -> go vertical

-Connections only go upwards and rightwards.
+Connections only go upwards then rightwards or rightwards then upwards.

 Read bottom left to the top right.